 Food plays a big part in our vacations.
 We love to eat and to explore the local cuisine.
 Most of the time we split whatever is on the menu because the portions are so big anyway!

-When I’m creating the tentative itinerary, I always use google maps to see which spots are near eachother.
+When I’m creating my tentative Montreal Travel Guide itinerary, I always use google maps to see which spots are near eachother.
 This helps from doing a lot of back and forth over the city.